JamesMcCullochDickens/SurrealExps/README.md

 # SurrealExps

-This repository contains PyTorch code to train and evaluate the built-in TorchVision Models for segmentation on the task of human parsing/part segmentation on the Surreal dataset, for the models LR_ASPP, Resnet50, and Resnet101.
+This repository contains PyTorch code to train and evaluate the built-in TorchVision models for segmentation on the task of human parsing/part segmentation on the Surreal dataset, for the models LR_ASPP, Resnet50, and Resnet101.

 # Installation